ketan1105/greenride-smart-mobility-gcp-pipeline/README.md

 GreenRide is a full-scale data engineering project built to simulate and analyze smart electric vehicle (EV) ride data using Google Cloud Platform (GCP).
 The goal is to offer cities and mobility startups actionable insights into electric ride patterns, charging behavior, and route efficiency to support green urban transport planning.

-> ✅ This project demonstrates my ability to design scalable pipelines using GCP services like Cloud Functions, Pub/Sub, Dataflow, BigQuery, Looker Studio, and Cloud Composer — backed by realistic simulated data for near real-time analytics.
+> ✅ This project demonstrates my ability to design scalable pipelines using GCP services like Cloud Run, Pub/Sub, Dataflow, BigQuery, Looker Studio, and Cloud Composer — backed by realistic simulated data for near real-time analytics.

 ---